A MANIFESTO FOR COLLABORATIVE INTELLIGENCE FOR A BETTER WORLD

 - Leon Fernandes

-There was a time when art meant mastery — when artists believed themselves sovereign over colour, form, and meaning.
-To paint was to command, to sculpt was to dominate matter into obedience.
-Nature was treated as muse or subject, not collaborator.
+here was a time when art meant mastery.
+Artists believed they were sovereign over colour, form, and meaning.
+To paint was to command, and to sculpt was to dominate matter into obedience.
+Nature was treated as a muse or subject, not a collaborator.
 That era has ended.

 Now, the intelligences are collaborating.